-The location of the created file liblwip4.a then has to be communicated to the JamaicaVM Builder.
-Otherwise the default lwIP path located in the toolchain (e.g. /opt/pikeos-3.5/target/ppc/e500/bposix/lwip/lib) is used.
-Note that the created file lwipopts.h is not used by the Builder.
+The location of the lwIP build directory with the files lwipopts.h and liblwip4.a then has to be communicated to the JamaicaVM Builder.
+Otherwise the default lwIP paths located in the toolchain are used, e.g. /opt/pikeos-3.5/target/ppc/e500/bposix/lwip/include/opts and /opt/pikeos-3.5/target/ppc/e500/bposix/lwip/lib.

-• To use a customized library as a default, the default lwIP path that is listed in the XlibraryPaths entry of the jamaica.conf file has to be replaced by the folder containing the liblwip4.a file.
+- To use a customized library as a default, the default lwIP paths that are listed in the Xinclude entry and the XlibraryPaths entry of the jamaica. conf file have to be replaced by the lwIP build directory. - To use a customized library for all applications individually, the default lwIP paths in the jamaica.conf file can be removed and the lwIP build directory appended to the list of include paths using the -Xinclude+= option and to the list of library paths using the -XlibraryPaths+= option when building an application.

-• To use a customized library for all applications individually, the default lwIP path in the jamaica.conf file can be removed and the folder containing the liblwip4.a file appended to the list of library paths using the -XlibraryPaths+= option when building an application.
+• As the POSIX personality is a single process implementation, java.lang.
+Runtime.exec() and the java.lang.ProcessBuilder class are not supported.

-- As the POSIX personality is a single process implementation, java.lang.
-Runtime.exec() and the java.lang.ProcessBuilder class are not supported. - Because not all socket options are available on PikeOS, several methods in the java.net package are not supported:
+- Because not all socket options are available on PikeOS, several methods in the java.net package are not supported:

-'''
+- Socket.getReuseAddress()

-Socket.getReuseAddress()
+- Socket.setReuseAddress()

-Socket.setReuseAddress()
+- Socket.getSoLinger()

-Socket.getSoLinger()
+- Socket.setSoLinger()

-Socket.setSoLinger()
+- Socket.getReceiveBufferSize()

-Socket.getReceiveBufferSize()
+- Socket.setReceiveBufferSize()

-Socket.setReceiveBufferSize()
+- Network multicasting is not supported.

-Socket.getSendBufferSize()
+- Getting and setting file permissions is not supported.

-Socket.setSendBufferSize()
+- Getting file partition size information is not supported.

-'''
+- Environment variables (set from the outside) cannot be read.

-- Network multicasting is not supported. - Getting and setting file permissions is not supported. - Getting file partition size information is not supported. - Environment variables (set from the outside) cannot be read. - Because the CLOCK\REALTIME clock is reset when the partition boots, System.currentTimeMillis() returns the milliseconds since then, even if the board provides the current time.
+- Because the CLOCK_REALTIME clock is reset when the partition boots, System.currentTimeMillis() returns the milliseconds since then, even if the board provides the current time.